pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ## Type parameter comment

-Disallows comments to be placed at certain locations inside a type parameter (list).
-A KDoc is not allowed.
+Disallows comments to be placed at certain locations inside a type parameter.

 === "[:material-heart:](#) Ktlint"

     ```kotlin
-    class Foo2<
+    class Foo1<
         /* some comment */
         out Bar
         >
-    class Foo3<
+    class Foo2<
         // some comment
         out Bar
         >